HDFS260 3 credits

 HS201 3 credits

 Explores the dynamics of the family and its role in shaping the lives of its members.
 It offers a framework of understanding the influences of family, focusing on both effective and maladaptive responses to stressors such as poverty, addictions, divorce, etc. This understanding is central to the further study of how social services are designed and delivered to individuals and families in need.
-It is a required course in the Human Services AAS degree program.
+It is a required course in the Human Services AAS degree program and an elective for human services transfer students.

 HS202 3 credits